Lyceris-chan/selfhost-stack/README.md

 | **OS** | Linux (Debian/Ubuntu/Alpine) | Linux (Debian/Ubuntu/Alpine) |
 | **Architecture** | amd64 / arm64 | amd64 |

-> **Note:** Building containers from source (e.g., Invidious, Wikiless) can be resource-intensive.
+> **Note:** Building containers from source (e.g., Invidious, Wikiless, BreezeWiki) can be resource-intensive.
 If you are on the minimum specs, builds may take significantly longer.

 ## 🌐 Network Configuration